IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The Receiver shall not send a success response until the multimedia report is completely processed and persisted as appropriate to the Receiver configuration.

-An informative StructureDefinition is fout at [IMR Store Multimedia Report Bundle Message](StructureDefinition-imr-store-multimedia-report-bundle.html).
+An informative StructureDefinition is found at [IMR Store Multimedia Report Bundle Message](StructureDefinition-imr-store-multimedia-report-bundle.html).

 ##### 2:4.Y1.4.2.3 Expected Actions